-The proxy materials, including this proxy statement, a proxy card or voting instruction card, and the Company's 2009 annual report, are being distributed and made available on or about June 12, 2009.
+The proxy materials, including this proxy statement, a proxy card or voting instruction card, and the Company's 2010 annual report, are being distributed and made available on or about June 9, 2010.
 In accordance with the rules and regulations of the Securities and Exchange Commission, the Company has elected to furnish our proxy materials to our shareholders on the Internet.
-On or about June 12, 2009, a Notice of Internet Availability of Proxy Materials (the "Notice") will be mailed to the Company's shareholders of record on June 1, 2009.
+A Notice of Internet Availability of Proxy Materials (the "Notice") will be mailed to the Company's shareholders on or about June 9, 2010.
 Shareholders will have the ability to access the proxy materials on a website referred to in the Notice or request a printed set of the proxy materials be sent to them by following the instructions in the Notice.
 The Notice will also provide instructions on how to vote your shares.
 The Company may also elect to mail printed proxy materials to one or more shareholders.